 Where can I find curated content?

 One of the first places to look for curated content is within your industry.
 Who are the leaders in your industry and the voices your audience are following and trusting when it comes to information?
 By sharing the content created by these thought leaders, you can enhance your brand identity as a trusted source too.

 Another place to look is trusted content marketplaces.
 Marketplaces are websites where you can purchase content that is created by professional writers and content creators.
 These people may already be leaders in your industry, or they may simply be skilled content creators who specialise in your industry.
-The content you purchase from a marketplace includes all royalties which means you can edit the content and use it how you wish on your website, social media pages, and in your email newsletters.
+The content you purchase from a marketplace includes all royalties which mean you can edit the content and use it how you wish on your website, social media pages, and in your email newsletters.
 Simply find a piece of content that your audience will engage with, purchase and download it, make a few edits so that it sounds more like your brand voice and has your own unique flair, and share it.

-Sometimes overlooked as an effective marketing tool, user generated content can be a great way to showcase your products or services on your social media pages.
+Sometimes overlooked as an effective marketing tool, user-generated content can be a great way to showcase your products or services on your social media pages.
 For example, Instagram is a visual platform and sharing user-generated content on the platform can help you create a visual brand image without needing to spend the time or money on creating that visual content yourself.
 But whether it’s on Instagram or other social media pages, you can share user-generated content to showcase and inspire brand loyalty, create brand credibility and promote authenticity.
 Client decisions are more heavily based on reviews and recommendations from trusted sources and user-generated content can provide that for you.

 Curated content dos and don’ts

 - Edit the content to add your own unique voice